psidnell/ofexport2/doc/templates/README.md

 - The current development version: [master.zip](https://github.com/psidnell/ofexport2/archive/master.zip)

 Unzip this file and move/rename the root folder as you wish.
 For now I'm going to assume you moved and renamed it to **~/Applications/ofexport2**.

+Alternatively, if you're familiar with git you can check out this git repository - which will make updating simpler.

 ### 3. Set Execute Permission on the ofexport Shell Script ###